Visit California

 Accessible

-We realized there were different type of users when it came to planning vacations.
-Those that were planning on a map, and those that were looking at itineraries.
+There are different type of vacation planners - those that were planning on a map, and those that were looking at itineraries.
 We wanted to have an option for both types of planners

 Solution